+In recent years, as we have responded to COVID-19, we have taken steps to protect the health, safety and well-being of our customers, associates, employees, and communities by closing some offices and equipping various staff members to work remotely.
 The Company depends on an independent salesforce of distributors to market and sell its products to consumers.
-Developments such as social distancing and shelter-in-place directives could impact their ability to engage with potential and existing customers.
-The adverse economic effects of COVID-19 may also materially decrease demand for the Company's products based on changes in consumer behavior or the restrictions in place by governments trying to curb the outbreak.
-For example, the Company has rescheduled corporate sponsored events, and in some cases, our associates have canceled sales meetings.
+Developments such as social distancing and shelter-in-place directives has impacted their ability to engage with potential and existing customers.
+The adverse economic effects of COVID-19 include government restriction and changes in consumer demand for the Company's products.
+The Company has rescheduled corporate sponsored events, and in some cases, our associates have canceled sales meetings.